Mozilla Firefox ends support for Amazon Fire TV, Echo Show

-New Delhi, April 11 (IANS) Mozilla Firefox browser has announced to end support for Amazon Fire TV and Echo Show devices from April 30.
+New Delhi: Mozilla Firefox browser has announced to end support for Amazon Fire TV and Echo Show devices from April 30.

 According to the company, the users will no longer be able to install the app on FireTV, receive security updates, or be able to reinstall the app if they uninstall it starting on April 30.